-Chicken Sauce Piquante is a traditional Cajun recipe with a unique flavor.
-Chicken smothered in a spicy roux-based sauce made with the Trinity, tomatoes, and a South Louisiana bite.
+When you think of Cajun food, Chicken Sauce Piquante should come to mind.
+A traditional Cajun recipe with a unique flavor of chicken smothered in a spicy roux-based sauce made with the Trinity, tomatoes, and a South Louisiana bite.
 Slowly simmered, this one-pot dish is served over rice and can feed a crowd.
 Sweet Daddy D's Chicken Sauce Piquante recipe, is simple, no-angst, and extraordinarily delicious.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.